cloudflare/chanfana/README.md

 // ...
 ```

-Now, when running the application and going to the `/docs` path, you will already see all your endpoints listed with the
+Now, when running the application, go to `/docs`.
+You will see your endpoints listed with the query parameters parsed and ready to be invoked.
-query
-parameters parsed ready to be invoked.

-All of this while changing just one line in your existing code base!

-## Schema Types
+## Schema types

-Schema Types can be used in parameters, requestBody and responses
+Schema types can be used in parameters, requestBody and responses.

-Available Schema Types:
+Available schema types:

 | Name       |                               Arguments                               |
 | ---------- | :-------------------------------------------------------------------: |